Election 2024: the new Labour government's plans for Britain's motorists

 Election manifestos 2024: Jaguar XKR-S doing a skid on a race track, (representing the Reform UK party)

-Reform UK leads on policies such as leaving the European Convention on Human Rights, freezing all non-essential UK immigration, rejecting any asylum claims that arrive through ‘safe countries’ and introducing a tougher, zero-tolerance policing strategy.
+Reform UK gained a lot of support, claiming a 14.3% share of the vote.
+For context, the Lib Dems attracted a 12.2%.
+Reform’s campaign led on policies such as leaving the European Convention on Human Rights, freezing all non-essential UK immigration, rejecting any asylum claims that arrive through ‘safe countries’ and introducing a tougher, zero-tolerance policing strategy.

-The party’s aims for the transport sector are similarly daring.
-Within its first 100 days in office, Reform UK says it’ll scrap HS2 (which will save the country a chunky £25 billion).
-It also says it’ll cancel every low-emission zone and low-traffic neighbourhood in the nation, abandon the petrol and diesel car ban entirely and remove all legal requirements for car manufacturers to switch to making electric cars.
+The party’s aims for the transport sector were similarly daring.
+Within its first 100 days in office, Reform UK said it would scrap HS2 (which it claimed would save the country a chunky £25 billion).
+It also planned to cancel every low-emission zone and low-traffic neighbourhood in the nation, abandon the petrol and diesel car ban entirely and remove all legal requirements for car manufacturers to switch to making electric cars.

-Reform UK also says it’ll immediately issue extraction licences to plum the North Sea’s gas and oil supplies, as well as reverse the UK’s Net Zero targets and bin its related subsidies.
+Reform UK also hoped to immediately issue extraction licences to plum the North Sea’s gas and oil supplies, as well as reverse the UK’s Net Zero targets and bin its related subsidies.

 To find out more, read the full Reform UK manifesto